7 Contact Form UX Mistakes That Cost You Enquiries (And How to Fix Them)

 How to Identify Contact Form Friction on Your Website

-Quick Wins: Contact Form UX Improvements You Can Make Today
+Quick Wins You Can Make Today

 • Add one sentence above the button explaining your response time